kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### HTTP/1.x Origins

-It is common for CDN infrastracture to support different HTTP versions on the front end and back end.
+It is common for CDN infrastructure to support different HTTP versions on the front end and back end.
 For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to origin servers is done using HTTP/1.1.
 Unlike with connection coalescing, the CDN will "de-mux" requests into discrete